-44. A biodiversity management plan must-

-- (a) be aimed at ensuring the long-term survival in nature of the species or ecosystem to which the plan relates; and - (b) be consistent with- - (i) this Act; - (ii) the national environmental management principles; - (iii) the national biodiversity framework; - (iv) any applicable bioregional plan; - (v) any plans issued in terms of Chapter 3 of the National Environmental Management Act; - (vi) any municipal integrated development plan; - (vii) any other plans prepared in terms of national or provincial legislation that is affected; and - (viii) any relevant international agreements binding on the Republic.
+- 45. A biodiversity management plan must- - (a) be aimed at ensuring the long-term survival in nature of the species or ecosystem to which the plan relates; - (b) provide for the responsible person, organisation or organ of state to monitor and report on progress with implementation of the plan; and - (c) be consistent with- - (i) this Act; - (ii) the national environmental management principles; - (iii) the national biodiversity framework; - (iv) any applicable bioregional plan; - (v) any plans issued in terms of Chapter 3 of the National Environmental Management Act; - (vi) any municipal integrated development plan; - (vii) any other plans prepared in terms of national or provincial legislation that is affected; and - (viii) any relevant international agreements binding on the Republic.